 Roles shift quickly, skills become outdated, and the gap between expectations and reality widens unless the pipeline is built with intention.

-It may sound simple on paper, but most organisations underestimate how much planning this actually requires.
+It may sound simple on paper, but most organisations underestimate how much planning fintech talent acquisition actually requires.

 Why Fintech Talent Pipelines Matter More Than Ever